conan-io/docs/tutorial/creating_packages/handle_sources_in_packages.rst

         def package_info(self):
             self.cpp_info.libs = ["hello"]

-As you can see, the recipe is exactly the same but instead declaring the ``exports_sources`` attribute as we did previously:
+As you can see, the recipe is the same but instead declaring the ``exports_sources`` attribute as we did previously:

 .. code-block:: python